 Four new talents for the EISCAT_3D project

-This fall, four new colleagues have joined us, here at EISCAT Headquarters.
+This autumn, four new colleagues have joined us, here at EISCAT Headquarters.

-The position as Algorithms Engineer went to Esa Wikström.
+The position as Algorithms Engineer went to Esa Wikström, from Kiruna.

 Esa has previously worked at LKAB in Kiruna as a research engineer with main fields in system modeling, analysis and control engineering and as a systems engineer at a department for embedded software at Saab, Security and defence solutions, in Stockholm Järfälla.